Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} In this study, we forecast the one-day-ahead daily excess returns of 12 industry portfolios ($N=12$), which serve as our target assets\footnote{The data is sourced from Kenneth R. French's data library: https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data\_library.html.}.
+\textbf{Datasets.} In this study, we forecast one-day-ahead daily excess returns of 12 industry portfolios ($N=12$), which serve as our target assets\footnote{The data is sourced from Kenneth R. French's data library: https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data\_library.html.}.
+These portfolios---comprising Consumer Non-durables (NoDur), Consumer Durables (Durbl), Manufacturing (Manuf), Energy (Enrgy), Chemicals (Chems), Business Equipment (BusEq), Telecommunications (Telcm), Utilities (Utils), Shops, Healthcare (Hlth), Money, and Other---represent a broad cross-section of the U.S. equity market according to the Fama-French 12-industry classification \cite{fama1997industry}.
 The use of industry portfolios allows for a purer signal by diversifying away asset-specific idiosyncratic risks.
-Moreover, this approach enables the stock market to be represented by a manageable number of distinct industries \cite{fama1997industry}.
 The total dataset spans from 1958 to 2023 (16,613 trading days).
 We partition this data into a training set (1958-1999), a validation set (2000-2004), and a test set (2005-2023).
 The constituents of these industry portfolios are determined from stocks listed on the NYSE, AMEX, and NASDAQ based on their four-digit SIC codes.
-A detailed list and description of these industries are provided in \ref{appendix: data description}.
+Detailed descriptions of these industries are provided in \ref{appendix: data description}.